travelmarx/scrapbook101core/docbuild/articles/item-document.md

 In the [technology overview][tn] section, we briefly discussed the ideas behind a document-oriented database and how it is used in {{productName}}.
 In this section we describe one of the key document types stored in the document-oriented database, the item document.

 Our design approach is model-first approach meaning we start with a prototype item document in JSON that represents one {{productName}} item.
-From this prototype document, the code class `Item.cs` is defined in our Visual Studio project representing this item document.
+From this prototype document, the code class [`Item`](xref:Scrapbook101core.Models.Item) is defined in our Visual Studio project representing this item document.

-A test {{productName}}.

 ## Overview

 Below is the prototype item document that describes one {{productName}} item in JSON.
 The document data store will contain one document that looks like this for every {{productName}} item.
-This item document is one of the two document types (distinguished by the `type` field) stored in the document datastore.
+This item document is one of the two document types (distinguished by the [`type`](xref:Scrapbook101core.Models.Item#Scrapbook101core_Models_Item_Type) field) stored in the document datastore.
 The other document type is the [Category Document][cat].

 The values of the fields in the key-value pairs aren't important below, only the structure is.
 Following the JSON are descriptions of each field.
+Remember that each of these fields is represented by a property in the [`Item class`](xref:Scrapbook101core.Models.Item).

 ```json
 {